-In this lesson on customer service, the student will practice expressing opinions, feeling and emotions, agreement and disagreement, making suggestions, and reporting events.
+In this Business English lesson on customer service, the student will practice expressing opinions, feelings and emotions, agreement and disagreement, making suggestions, and reporting events.

 The student recalls their own experience with a customer service representative.